 When should an Idaho Discharge of mechanics' lien claim be filed?

-LienItNow.com prepares, files and serves Idaho Discharges of mechanics' lien Claims for a fee of $85.00.
+LienItNow.com prepares, files and serves Idaho Discharges of mechanics' lien Claims.
 Once the lienor has been paid the amount contained in its lien claim, or has come to an agreement that requires the lien claim to be removed from the property records, a Discharge of mechanics' lien Claim should be filed.